 The clinical project is an option that takes the place of the thesis for master's students pursuing an emphasis in Child Life.
 The clinical project is a rigorous, research-based project completed as the requirement for HDFS 7010, Directed Study in Human Development and Family Science, under the direction of the major professor.
 The project applies a review of substantive literature and relevant theory to a problem of an applied nature in a clinical setting.
 The student's advisory committee will evaluate the project based on its comprehensiveness, completeness and appropriateness in relation to professional work in the student's area of interest.
+The committee members must have a minimum of three weeks to read and evaluate the completed clinical project document.
 The student must also pass an oral examination given by the student's faculty committee over the research area upon which the specialized clinical project is based.
 Similar to students in the thesis option, these students will complete an oral defense.
-A grade of A/F will be assigned by the student's advisor with input from the student's advisory committee for the HDFS 7010 Directed Study in Human Development and Family Science class.
+A grade of A-F will be assigned by the student's advisor with input from the student's advisory committee for the HDFS 7010 Directed Study in Human Development and Family Science class.
 A grade of either A or B is necessary to pass the HDFS 7010 required class.